 Number of days closed/restricted as a result of the spill.

-For Category 1 Spills only:
+16. Whether or not the spill was located within 1,000 feet of a municipal water intake or municipal groundwater well;

-If water quality samples were collected, identify parameters the water quality samples were analyzed for.
+17. If water quality samples were collected, identify sample locations and the parameters the water quality samples were analyzed for.
 If no samples were taken, NA shall be selected.

 3.1.3.
-Spill Technical Report for Individual Category 1 Spill of 50,000 Gallons or Greater
+Spill Technical Report for Individual Category 1 Spill in which 50,000 Gallons or Greater Discharged into a Surface Water

-For any spill with 50,000 gallons or greater discharged into a water of the United States, within 45 calendar days of the spill end date, the Enrollee shall submit a Spill Technical Report to the online CIWQS Sanitary Sewer System Database.
+For any spill in which 50,000 gallons or greater discharged into a surface water, within 45 calendar days of the spill end date, the Enrollee shall submit a Spill Technical Report to the online CIWQS Sanitary Sewer System Database.
 The Spill Technical Report, at minimum, must include the following information:

 1. Spill causes and circumstances, including at minimum: